tdwg/bdq/tg2/_review/docs/list/bdq/index.md

 <!--- This file is generated from templates by code, DO NOT EDIT by hand --->

-# Biodiversity Data Quality Controlled Vocabulary List of Terms
+# BDQ Controlled Vocabulary List of Terms

 Title
-: Biodiversity Data Quality Controlled Vocabulary List of Terms
+: BDQ Controlled Vocabulary List of Terms

 Date version issued
-: 2025-03-26
+: 2025-03-28

 Date created
-: 2025-03-26
+: 2025-03-28

 Part of TDWG Standard
 : <http://example.org/to_be_determined>